 The regulatory mechanisms behind muscle-mass gains and losses were investigated in a large clinical trial.
 State-of-the-art research techniques (arterio-venous balances, stable-isotopes infusion, intrinsically-labelled protein, hyperinsulinemic euglycemic clamp, blood-flow measurements) were applied in young and elderly individuals to gain insight into the role of insulin in postprandial muscle-protein metabolism.

 Another work package investigated the impact of the macronutrient composition of a nutritional supplement on postprandial skeletal-muscle-protein synthesis in the elderly.
-Analyses have been performed and papers are currently being written.
 In addition, a follow-up study evaluated the course of pre-existing muscle-fibre atrophy, in elderly females with fall-related hip fracture, during hospital admission and the impact of a nutritional supplement (Pro-Hip).

 It has been speculated that factors other than ageing might contribute to the loss of muscle mass in older individuals.
 Therefore, a work package, with acute human intervention trials, was initiated to investigate the role of gender, physical inactivity and obesity in relation to muscle-mass preservation.